 While both do an adequate job tracking the futures in the short-term, neither are particularly effective for medium or long-term positions because of the volatility of the forward curves in both crude oil benchmarks.
 The path of least resistance of the oil market will be a function of the ups and downs of the global pandemic and the stock market over the coming months.
 Iran and the pandemic continue to be factors that could prompt price volatility.

-Term structure in the oil market experienced a significant shift as the price of crude oil tanked in March and April.
+Term structure in the oil market experienced a significant shift as the price of crude oil tanked in March and April 2020.
 The flip from backwardation to contango in the spread reflected the flood of supplies in the crude oil market.
 Oil traders filled tanks and storage all over the world to take advantage of the wide contango with financing rates at historic lows.
 Cash and carry trades in the oil market became one of the only profitable areas of the market as demand evaporated back in February through April.
 The cash and carry trade put upward pressure on freight and storage rates.
 The forward curve had moved to the widest contango in years.
 The contango caused the price of May futures to plunge to an incredible low of negative $40.32 per barrel.
 As prices moved higher since late April 2020, the contango declined and moved into backwardation.

-Since June 2, crude oil for delivery in July 2022, minus July 2021, moved from a backwardation of $5.97 to a backwardation of $5.74 over the period, loosening by $0.23 per barrel over the period.
-The backwardation traded at a $7.42 high on February 22.
-In 2021, the July one-year spread had been in backwardation in a range from a $1.30 to $7.42 premium for the nearby contract.
+Since September 15, crude oil for delivery in November 2022, minus November 2021, moved from a backwardation of $5.74 to a backwardation of $6.13 over the period, tightening by 39.0 cents per barrel over the period.
+The backwardation traded at a new $7.60 high on July 9.
+In 2021, the November-November one-year spread had been in backwardation in a range from a $2.72 to $7.60 premium for the nearby contract.

-OIH and VLO shares moved lower since June 2.
-OIH was down 1.40%, while VLO dropped 2.92% over the period.
-OIH was trading at $236.89 per share level on Wednesday.
+OIH and VLO shares moved lower since September 15.
+OIH was 7.52% lower, while VLO moved 1.79% to the downside over the period.
+OIH was trading at $180.13 per share level on Wednesday.
 I am holding a small position in OIH.
 We are long three units of VLO at an average of $63.81 per share.
-VLO was trading at $81.93 per share on Wednesday.
-The shares should follow and could outperform the oil market over the coming days and weeks.
+VLO was trading at $65.32 per share on Wednesday.
+The shares should follow the crude oil and stock market over the coming days and weeks.
 I am cautiously bullish on both and added to long positions last week on the dip.